top of page

 How do I get started with wild swimming?

+If you can swim then you can get started with outdoor swimming straight away.
 If you are simply after a dip on a hot day, then pack your towels and a picnic and head for your nearest swimming spot.
 Be aware that many places can get extremely busy in good weather, so get there early.

 If you are after some cold water immersion or if you want to start swim training outdoors then you would be best to find a swimming buddy or join a group or a club that meets nearby.
 As a minimum, you should always swim with someone.
+There are plenty of local groups that you can find (mostly on facebook) and many established safe swimming venues across the country.

 What are the risks of wild swimming?

 Any activity in the water comes with a risk of drowning and so should be conducted with care and forethought, especially where there are floods, tides, waves or strong currents.
 Immersing too quickly or staying too long in very cold water also bring risks of shock, fatigue and cold injury, so if you have underlying heart or lung conditions you should seek advice from your GP first.
+The risks increase if you have children swimming and so particular care should be given to giving them boundaries and keeping a constant and close eye on them.

-On a more positive note, we don't have crocodiles or piranhas in British waters.
-Generally the risks are small and can be easily managed if you are careful and avoid swimming alone.
+However, overall the risks are small and can be easily managed if you are careful and avoid swimming alone.
 For more on how to stay safe when swimming outdoors, check out the Outdoor Nation Top 10 safety tips for wild swimmers.

 What skills do I need for wild swimming?

-Being able to swim is important... but you need to develop other skills too.
+Being able to swim is clearly important... but you need to develop other skills too.
 If you plan on swimming unsupported in very cold or less predictable waters, then you should work on the following skills.

 waves crashing on headland